The July/August issue of Mississippi Magazine has an article about the Amish community in Pontotoc county, so we went this weekend!

 Everyone in the community was in their traditional Amish clothing (of course) and it was just so different seeing the children dressed in miniature versions of their parents’ clothes.
 The pants the men wore had no zippers – I guess they were just kept up with suspenders, and the shirts had no buttons.
 Dresses were kept together with safety pins, also no buttons.
 It was all very lovely though.

 At the home that Av bought the sweet rolls and chow-chow, another family drove up, saw we had Alabama license plates, and right there on the front porch Av and this family started talking Alabama football (the first thing they asked Av as they were coming up the porch was “we saw you are from Alabama.
 Just one question: Alabama or Auburn?” right there in front of the nice Amish lady!
 Bless her heart for putting up with the seven or eight of them talking about how great this year’s team is going to be!).
 Well, Av told them that his baby boy was going to be either quarterback or wide receiver on Nick Saban’s 7th national championship team, and that we were expecting another one two years behind Shug so we were going to have a bona fide dynasty in Tuscaloosa.
 Oh they loved it!
 The man said he had a baby daughter and that she could already say “Rooolllllll Tide!”.
 Of course they were all very respectful in front of the Amish lady and she was enjoying their good-natured joking around too.

-…went to this workshop and met *the* most wonderful man who wanted to tell us all about the baskets and how we was from Ohio and how there was another community we should visit in Tennessee…we talked for a long time and met another couple of guys from Tupelo who were there to buy peanut brittle:
+At one driveway we saw a sign for baskets, so we drove in, went to a workshop and met *the* most wonderful man who wanted to tell us all about the baskets and how we was from Ohio and how there was another community we should visit in Tennessee…we talked for a long time and met another couple of guys from Tupelo who were there to buy peanut brittle.

 We’re planning on going again sometime in the Fall.
 I can’t wait!